 Knowing which gender a noun is matters.
 The reason why this matters is adjectives as well as words such as ‘the’, ‘a’, etc. may have different endings depending on the gender of the noun being described.

-The Perfect Tense is a past tense and used in all the languages I used in slightly different ways.
+The Perfect Tense is a past tense and used in all the languages I teach in slightly different ways.

 In French, German and Italian it is the most common tense used in the past for expressing having done something.